junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Dean and Sam jump to their feet and rush to the messy human figure covered by the crumpled beige trench coat.

 "Cass?"
-Dean gets there first, carefully sets a foot on the sand and holds a hand on his back.
+Dean gets there first, carefully sets a foot on the sand and puts a hand on his back.

 Cass moans weakly, it sounds like even the moaning itself is giving him more pain.
 His face touches the ground, buried beneath the trench coat like the most of his body.
 Dean carefully gets the coat out of the way.

 Cass is bleeding, blood dripping out of his mouth and corners of his eyes.
-Cuts and slices are visible on his cheeks.
+Cuts and slices are everywhere on his cheeks and any bare skin.
 His lips are pale white.
 The shirt is bloody too but Dean can't spare another second to examine.
-He's closing his eyes slowly, like it's too heavy and he's just too tired and wants nothing but to fall into sleep.
-There is only some last remnant of sparkling blue in his pupils, which is going out rapidly like a light bulb with switch turned off.
+Cass is closing his eyes slowly, like the eyelids are too heavy and he's just too tired and wants nothing but to fall into sleep.
+There is only some last remnant of sparkling blue left in his pupils, which is going out rapidly like a light bulb with switch turned off.

 "Hey, hey!
 Stay with me, Cass, you hear me?"
-Dean palms his cheeks, feeling his hands quickly covered with his sticky blood.
+Dean palms his cheeks gently, feeling his hands quickly covered with sticky blood.
 The air smells rusty.

 "Sammy!"
 Dean's voice is packed with trembling fear.
 "Flask!"

 The warm wooden flask is slammed into his hands with lid taken off.

-Dean puts a hand beneath Cass' head, posturing his head and holding the opening of the flask right in front of his mouth.
+Dean puts a hand beneath Cass' head, posturing his head up a little and holding the opening of the flask right in front of his mouth.

 "Come on, buddy."
-He murmurs, almost like begging and praying.
+He murmurs, close to begging and praying.
 "Come back to me."

-Starry flowing light spreads out from the flask, rising and flying in the air like a dance of pure light before sliding into the thin slit between Cass' lips.
+Starry flowing light spreads out of the flask, rising and flying in the air like a dance of pure light before sliding into the thin slit between Cass' lips.

 "Cass?"
 Dean puts his head back, reaching a finger beneath his nose to feel the breath.
-Faint air pushes onto his skin, but only gets weaker and thinner, almost imperceptible.
+Faint air pushes onto his skin, but only gets weaker and thinner, until completely imperceptible.

 Dean's heart bleeds painfully.
 Is it too late?
 Did they make a terrible mistake and kill Cass, again?
 And this time, he did it himself?
 He closes his eyes and feels his chest is too painful to breathe.

-The lamps around the playground start shaking, lights going on and off, and then explodes one by one.
+The lamps around the playground start flickering, lights going on and off, and then explodes one by one.

 "Dean!"
 Sam calls out alarmingly, gun dropped into hands intuitively.